-Whether this is your first or 500th time on our Wholesome Culture blog, we’re so grateful you’re on this journey with us!
+Whether this is your first or 500th time on our blog, we’re so grateful you’re on this journey with us!

 3. Are you sustainable?

-Water-based inks are better for the planet because they don’t contain chemicals like PVCs and phthalates.
+- INK: Our clothes are hand-screen printed in the USA with water-based inks – not plastic-based inks.
+Here’s why: Water-based inks are better for the planet because they don’t contain chemicals like PVCs and phthalates.
 And they’re easily cleaned without the use of harmful solvents.
-Plus, they soak fully into fabrics, so they won’t crack and fade with wear.
+Extra bonus, they soak fully into fabrics, so they won’t crack and fade with wear.

 - PRINT ON DEMAND: Additionally, to the best of our ability, we print our clothes on demand.
 When we have extras, which occasionally happens due to minimum order volumes for garments, we donate them to our giving back partners or to people in need.
 So far, we’ve donated more than 18,000 units of clothing to organizations like the Salvation Army.
 Check out our blog to learn more about stock destruction and why it’s harmful.

 - PRODUCT MATERIALS: Organic cotton, recycled fishing nets, bamboo, and recycled polyester are just some of the earth-conscious materials we use to make our products.
 It’s also our goal to make durable and long-lasting products that you’ll LOVE wearing for years to come and beyond.

 - PACKAGING: We ship our products in recycled and/or biodegradable packaging.

 - GIVING BACK: As part of our mission to give back, we donate a portion of our profits to nonprofit organizations doing incredible work for the planet!
 Read more about our Giving Back Program, here.

 However, with all that said, we know the most sustainable thing we can do is remind you to only buy products that you need.
 We truly hope our Wholesome pieces add value and joy to your life!